UbiquityRobotics/oled_display_node/README.md

 ### Launching the Node From a ROS launch file

-To launch the node from a ROS launch file add to the launch file these lines:
+To launch the node from a ROS launch file add to the launch file the 2 lines shown below.
+As an example you can add these two line to an Ubiquity Robotics Magni host processor in the file /opt/ros/kinetic/share/magni_bringup/launch/core.launch although we plan on configurable support in early 2020.

     <node pkg="oled_display_node" type="oled_display_node" name="oled_display_node" output="screen">
     </node>